 Making additional or regular investments to YouWealth is easy.
-You can set up a regular investment into your account, on a weekly, fortnightly, monthly, quarterly, or yearly basis.
+You can set up a regular investment, on a weekly, fortnightly, monthly, quarterly, or yearly basis.
 You can change your regular investment at any time.

 You can also make additional investments whenever you want to.